NeoMutt

 Definition: mutt_attach.h:59

-static int save_without_prompting(FILE *fp, struct Body *body, struct Email *e)
+static int save_without_prompting(FILE *fp, struct Body *b, struct Email *e)

 Save the attachment, without prompting each time.

-static int query_save_attachment(FILE *fp, struct Body *body, struct Email *e, char **directory)
+static int query_save_attachment(FILE *fp, struct Body *b, struct Email *e, char **directory)

 Ask the user if we should save the attachment.